-Vacuum: During flight your payload will need to operate at very low ambient pressures of 5 to 10 mbar.
-In such a vacuum, convection is not very efficient in transferring heat loads and, without adequate protection, high voltage systems can discharge and arc leading to electronics damage or blowing the fuse on the HASP power supply for your payload.
-It is the responsibility of the payload developers to ensure that their experiment will operate correctly in a low pressure environment.
+Vacuum: During flight, your payload will need to operate at very low ambient pressures of 5 to 10 mbar.
+In such a vacuum, convection is not very efficient in transferring heat loads and, without adequate protection, high voltage systems can discharge and arc, which could lead to electronics damage or blowing the fuse on the HASP power supply for the payload.
+It is the responsibility of the payload developers to ensure that their experiment will operate correctly in a low-pressure environment.

 Hazards: The NASA Balloon Program Office (BPO) and the Columbia Scientific Balloon Facility (CSBF) lists particular items that are hazardous to personnel and/or the flight systems.
-These include radioactive materials, lasers, cryogenic materials, pressure vessels, high voltage, magnets, pyrotechnics, biological samples, intentionally dropped components and chemicals that are environmentally hazardous.
-All potential hazards need to be clearly identified in the HASP application and, if the payload is accepted for flight, the student team must provide all documentation, testing and mitigation plans required by the BPO and CSBF prior to integration with HASP.
-Note that pyrotechnics of any sort are not allowed on a HASP student payload, the use of radioactive materials for ground or in-flight calibration is STRONGLY discouraged and it is recommended that you avoid using a pressure vessel.
-Note also that any radio transmitter incorporated into the payload must undergo full compatibility testing at the discretion of CSBF.
-Any issues uncovered during compatibility testing may require the radio transmitter to be disabled or removed prior to flight.
+All potential hazards need to be clearly identified in the HASP application and, if the payload is accepted for flight, the student team must provide all documentation, testing, and risk mitigation plans required by the BPO and CSBF prior to integration with HASP.
+NOTE: Several hazards are explicitly banned from flight on HASP and will not be considered.
+Table 2 lists all potentially hazardous materials and identifies them as either banned or requiring additional documentation and review prior to approval.
+The list above is not exhaustive.
+Any hazard not explicitly disallowed, will require extensive documentation provided to NASA safety before that hazard will be allowed to fly.
 Further, student team leaders and faculty advisors should be aware that providing the documentation, certification, and plans required by BPO and/or CSBF for assessment of any identified hazards could consume considerable resources.
-It is, therefore, our advice that student teams should not incorporate any hazard identified in the section.
+It is, therefore, our